A Soldier's Play: Productions

-Roundabout Theater Company presented the play's Broadway debut in January 2020, starring David Alan Grier as Waters and Blair Underwood as Davenport, directed by Kenny Leon.
-It had given 55 performances as of March 8, 2020.
-On March 11, Broadway theaters were closed due to the COVID-19 pandemic, and performances of the play were suspended.
-The revival did not reopen on Broadway post pandemic, but instead went on a national tour for the 2022-2023 season.
+Roundabout Theater Company presented the play's Broadway debut in January 2020, starring David Alan Grier as Sergeant Waters, Blair Underwood as Captain Davenport, and Nnamdi Asomugha as Private First Class Melvin Peterson; directed by Kenny Leon.
+As of March 8, 2020, the production had completed 55 performances.
+On March 11, 2020, all Broadway theaters closed due to the COVID-19 pandemic, suspending the play's run.
+Despite its shortened run, the production won multiple accolades, including the Tony Award for Best Revival of a Play, the Drama Desk Award for Outstanding Revival of a Play, the Drama League Award for Outstanding Revival of a Play, and the Outer Critics Circle Award for Outstanding Revival of a Play.
+The play embarked on a national tour during the 2022–2023 season, starring Norm Lewis as Davenport and Eugene Lee as Waters.

 Film adaptation

 Caesar, Washington and Larry Riley reprised their roles in the film version, A Soldier's Story, directed by Norman Jewison.

 Television adaptation

 In September 2021, it was reported that Sony Pictures Television will be adapting the play into a limited television series titled A Soldier's Story.
 Grier will reprise his role as Waters and also serve as executive producer on the series.